GreaZeY/offscreen-three-canvas-with-orbit-controls/README.md

-# A implementation of orbit controls in offscreen three canvas
+# A implementation of orbit controls inside offscreen three canvas with @react-three/fiber

 ## Problem
 OrbitControls inside a offscreen canvas is not possible through simple means because inside worker thread there is no access to DOM API.